 - Pay the account in full and an official receipt will be forwarded to the patient.
 The patient will need the receipt and invoice to claim a rebate from Medicare if eligible.

-- Bpay: Please refer to tear-off bottom slip of the invoice for our biller code and reference number
+Please refer to tear-off slip at the bottom of your invoice for our biller code and reference number.

 Clinical Labs may be able to bulk bill the following: